reallyenglish/ansible-role-cyrus-sasl/README.md

 This variable is a dict of variables of configuration files, such as `/etc/default/saslauthd`.
 A key in the dict is name of the variable in the file, and the value of the key is value of the variable.
+The variable is combined with `cyrus_sasl_saslauthd_flags_default`, which includes upstream's default values.

 In OpenBSD, the above explanation does not apply.
 In this case, the only valid key is `flags` and the value is passed to `saslauthd_flags` in